The 9 Best Things To See In Phnom Phen: The Ultimate Travel Guide

 Time needed: 2 hours

-Bracelets are still left daily on the Killing Tree by visitors.
+Bracelets are still left daily on the Killing Tree by visitors as a sign of respect and remembrance.

 3. National Museum of Cambodia

-World’s finest collection of Khmer sculpture—perfect companion to Angkor Wat.
+World’s finest collection of Khmer sculpture—perfect companion to Angkor Wat and a must for history lovers.

 History

-Opened 1920 in stunning red-sandstone building by French architect George Groslier.
-Houses artifacts spanning 1,000+ years, many rescued from Angkor temples.
+Opened in 1920 in a stunning red-sandstone building designed by French architect George Groslier.
+Houses thousands of artifacts spanning over 1,000 years, many rescued from Angkor temples during colonial times.

-Highlights: 8-armed Shiva statue, Garuda statue, Angkor-period bronzes, peaceful courtyard with lotus pond.
+Highlights: 8-armed Shiva statue, magnificent Garuda statue, Angkor-period bronzes, stone heads from Bayon, peaceful courtyard with lotus pond, and excellent Khmer art collection.

 Location: Next to Royal Palace